THE FOUNDERDoctor Francis LEFEBURE

-The method of brain exploration through the study of the rhythms of double phosphenes proved to be of an extraordinary richness and practical use.
+The method of brain exploration through the study of the rhythms of double phosphenes proved to be of extraordinary richness and practical use.
 He wrote a book on that subject.
 Its first draft was a report that he transmitted to the School Health Services in the spring of 1960.

-He then applied that discovery to the ear and designed the Synchrophone which later became the alternophone, a cerebral activation device and subsequently wrote: ‟Activating the Brain with Alternating Hearing”.
+He then applied that discovery to the ear and designed the Synchrophone which later became the Alternophone, a cerebral activation device, and subsequently wrote: ‟Activating the Brain with Alternating Hearing”.

-From that point on, he spent all his energy on perfecting that technique, teaching it and applying it to the other sensory organs.
+From that point on, he spent all his energy on perfecting that technique, teaching it, and applying it to the other sensory organs.

-The collected information underscored the role that Phosphenism had always played in the origin of religions and led to the publication of a book: Phosphenism and the Origin of Religions (‟Developing Clairvoyance by using Phosphenism”).
+The collected information underscored the role that Phosphenism had always played in the origin of religions and led to the publication of a book: “Phosphenism and the Origin of Religions” (also entitled ‟Developing Clairvoyance by using Phosphenism”).

-It is during that period that he solved the great enigma of his youth: where did Galip’s strange power of laying on of hands came from?
+It is during that period that he solved the great enigma of his youth: where did Galip’s strange power of laying on of hands come from?
 Indeed, phosphenes proved to be very easily transmissible by telepathy.
 The Zoroastrian regions were the only places in the pre-industrial world where oil naturally sprang from the ground.

 Thus, from the dawn of prehistory, a line of the human race had much greater material ease for producing bright and permanent fires.
-Without being aware of it, they practiced Phosphenism, but did not analyze the details of the process: thinking while focusing on a bright fire.
+Without being aware of it, they practiced Phosphenism but did not analyze the details of the process: thinking while focusing on a bright fire.

 That force has accumulated in certain lines of descent over hundreds of thousands of years.